boc-tothefuture/openhab-jruby/docs/testing.md

    from either your spec itself, or a `before` block.
  * Differing from when OpenHAB loads rules, all rules are loaded into a single JRuby execution context, so changes to globals in one file will affect other files.
+In particular, this applies to ids for reentrant timers will now share a single namespace among all files.
  * Some actions may not be available; you should stub them out if you use them.
    Core actions like {OpenHAB::Core::Actions#notify}, {OpenHAB::Core::Actions#say},
    and {OpenHAB::Core::Actions#play_sound} are stubbed to only log a message (at debug level).
  * You may want to avoid rules from firing while setting up the proper state for a test.
 In that case, use the {OpenHAB::RSpec::Helpers#suspend_rules} helper.
- * Item persistence is enabled by default using an in-memory story that only tracks changes to items.
+ * Item persistence is enabled by default using an in-memory store that only tracks changes to items.
  * The {OpenHAB::RSpec::Helpers#install_addon} helper can be used to install an addon like `binding-astro` if you need to be able to create things from your